-Pertinent quotes can improve your message in a graduation card significantly.
-Quotes can help you put advice into words and make your words of support even more meaningful.
-The quote you write in your graduation card might even become the recipient’s favorite quote as they go through life.
-When you choose a quote, it’s important to be thoughtful and use one that makes sense in the situation.
-Also, always make sure you credit the person you are quoting.
+Pertinent quotes in a graduation card can help you put advice into words and make your words of support even more meaningful.
+The quote you write in your graduation card might even become the recipient’s favorite and most memorable quote.
+Here are some ideal quotes for graduation cards:

 - ”Your education is a dress rehearsal for a life that is yours to lead.” - Nora Ephron